quansh20/quansh20/README.md

-God's in his heaven.
+God's in his heaven.\n
-All right's with the world.
+All right's with the world.\n
 //Fuck u world!